n-car/rpc-php-toolkit/README.md

 - **Async Logging**: Configurable logger for different levels
 - **Caching**: Implement caching at middleware level if needed

-## Contributing

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is distributed under the MIT License.
-See the `LICENSE` file for details.

 #### ⚠️ SSL and self-signed certificates in development (PHP)

 If you need to connect to a server with a self-signed certificate during development in PHP, you can disable SSL verification for testing purposes (not recommended in production).
 For example, with cURL: